 Once you are up you can head to the dining facility at the rest camp for coffee or tea and rusks (local tea biscuits).

 The morning bush drive lasts for about three to four hours and follows routes that provide superb photographic and game viewing opportunities.
-Upon our return from the morning drive brunch will be served at one of the dining facilities at Skukuza rest camp.
+Upon our return from the morning drive brunch will be served at one of the dining facilities at Pretoriuskop Rest Camp.

-On day three of the Kruger Park Bungalow and Sabi Sand Lodge Safari we leave Kruger and Skukuza camp, heading south to the exclusive Sabi Sand Game Reserve, which forms part of the Greater Kruger National Park wilderness area.
+On day three of the Kruger Park Bungalow and Sabi Sand Lodge Safari we leave Pretoriuskop, heading south to the exclusive Sabi Sand Game Reserve, which forms part of the Greater Kruger National Park wilderness area.

 We aim to arrive at our comfortable, yet affordable lodge in Sabi Sand Game Reserve in time for lunch leaving some time to freshen up before our afternoon game drive adventure.
 The game drive in an open 4x4 safari vehicle lasts for about four hours taking us into the evening when we head back to the safari lodge.